Home

 Start standing straight up, feet at shoulder width, hands relaxed and hanging at your sides.

-• Using only your ankles, hop repeatedly in place.
-Make sure to extend your feet and flex your ankles fully each time.
+• Using only your ankles (and calf muscles), hop repeatedly in place.
+Make sure to extend your feet and flex your ankles fully with each jump.

 • Hold your arms in front of you as you hop, lifting them slightly when you jump up.